 The standard knock on laminated Gore-Tex jackets is that they cook you alive in summer because the membrane blocks airflow.
 Klim’s answer is 12 ventilation ports scattered around the jacket.
 The important ones:

-The Mediterranean test went like this: 34°C, single carriageway between Marmaris and Datça, afternoon sun, no clouds.
-Sitting still at a traffic light?
-Sweaty, no surprise.
-Moving above 40 km/h with all vents open and the collar folded back?
-Genuinely comfortable.
+The hot-weather verdict from owners is consistent: at 34°C in full sun, sitting still at a traffic light is sweaty, no surprise.
+Moving above 40 km/h with all vents open and the collar folded back, it’s comfortable.
 The wrist scoops pull a real volume of air up the sleeves and out the back exhaust.
 You feel it.

-That said, this klim badlands pro review wouldn’t be honest if I didn’t name the limit: slow technical off-road in 35°C+ heat is brutal.
+That said, this klim badlands pro review wouldn’t be honest without naming the limit: slow technical off-road in 35°C+ heat is brutal.
 No vent layout replaces a mesh jacket when you’re crawling up a rocky climb in first gear for twenty minutes.
 If most of your riding is desert single-track in summer, get a mesh jacket and accept that it’ll soak through in rain.
 You can’t have everything in one jacket.
 The Badlands Pro picks all-weather protection over hot-weather airflow, and that’s a defensible choice for what it is.

-In both cases, my t-shirt under the jacket was completely dry when I finally stopped.
+In both cases the report is the same: the t-shirt underneath comes out completely dry.
 Not damp.
 Dry.
-The collar has a soft neoprene trim that prevents water from running down your neck, and the storm flap over the main zipper does its job.
-The cuffs sealed cleanly under my gauntlet gloves.
+The collar has a soft neoprene trim that prevents water from running down your neck, the storm flap over the main zipper does its job, and the cuffs seal cleanly under gauntlet gloves.

 This is the whole point of laminated gear.
 You don’t have to pull over and dig a rain liner out of a pannier.
 You don’t have to flip your jacket inside-out at camp to dry it.
 You ride through, and when you stop, you take the jacket off, shake it once, and hang it up.